spectrocloud/librarium/content/docs/13-terraform.md

 Examples of other managed resources are also available in the [Spectro Cloud Resource](https://github.com/spectrocloud/terraform-provider-spectrocloud/tree/main/examples/resources) directory.

-Detailed documentation on supported data sources and resources are available on the Terraform Spectro Cloud Provider documentation.
+Detailed documentation on supported data sources and resources are available in the Terraform Spectro Cloud Provider documentation.

 ## Latest Terraform Versions Supported
-The below section consolidates the different versions of Terraform providers supported by Spectro Cloud Palette and changes pertaining to each version.
+The below section consolidates the different versions of Terraform providers, supported by Spectro Cloud Palette and the changes pertaining to each version.

 <Tabs>